De Anza College Massage Therapy Program vs. Private Massage Schools

-Depending on where you live you may have a community college that has an inexpensive program. if you are not close to a great college program you may have to go the private school route and pay the additional money.
+Depending on where you live you may have a community college that has an inexpensive program.
+If you are not close to a great college program, you may have to go the private school route and pay the additional money.

 National Holistic Institute

-When I decided I wanted to return to massage I looked at National Holistic Institute in Berkeley first, but it was a full-time 8-month program costing over 14000 dollars with no a-la-carte options for paying as you go.
-Since I had already been to massage school I wanted something more flexible where I could fill in the missing hours without having to start from scratch.
-I also checked community colleges to see what was on offer but most of them only had a few classes and did not offer enough hours to become certified.
+When I decided I wanted to return to massage, I looked at National Holistic Institute in Berkeley first, but it was a full-time 8-month program costing over 14000 dollars with no a-la-carte options for paying as you go.
+Since I had already been to massage school, I wanted something more flexible where I could fill in the missing hours without having to start from scratch.
+I also checked community colleges to see what was on offer, but most of them only had a few classes and did not offer enough hours to become certified.

 De Anza College Massage Therapy Program

 I was pleased to find out about the De Anza massage therapy program.
-They do not offer evening or weekend classes so that is a drawback if you work full time.
+They do not offer evening or weekend classes, so that is a drawback if you work full time.
 But they have an occupational therapy center located in the same building as the massage therapy program, so it is a great place to practice and get externship hours.
-Since it is so affordable at only about 100 per course I was fine with starting with a beginning course for review.
+Since it is so affordable at only about 100 per course, I was okay with starting with a beginning course for review.
 The professors at De Anza are required to have a master’s degree in the field they teach in, so this is a nice additional perk.